Potential Impact of Aloe Vera on AIDS

 Aloe Vera Gel

-The body has several mechanisms to protect the immune system and ward off infection, being certain white blood cells and antibodies.
-For a patient combating an immunodeficiency disease like HIV, anything to bolster these cells has the capacity to improve the body’s resistance to harmful infections.
+The body has several mechanisms to protect the immune system and ward off infection through certain white blood cells and antibodies.
+For a person combating an immunodeficiency disease like HIV, anything to bolster these cells has the capacity to improve the body’s resistance to harmful infections.
 In a 1977 study on the chemical composition of aloe vera, it was found that aloe vera gel contains a substance that forms disease-fighting antibodies and stimulates white blood cells, called phagocytes.
 Research also showed aloe vera to possess antiviral polysaccharides, which enhance cell function.
 These preliminary findings led to more reports linking aloe vera to the treatment of AIDS.

 Early Research treating AIDS with Aloe Vera

 In 1988, a study by McDaniel and McAnalley, out of the University of Texas Health Science Center, tested the immune-boosting properties of aloe vera on eight AIDS patients.
-Over a 90-day period, consistent oral consumption of aloe vera revealed improvement in all eight cases, eliminating night sweats and sometimes alleviating diarrhea.
+Over a 90-day period, consistent oral consumption revealed improvement in all eight cases, eliminating night sweats and sometimes alleviating diarrhea.
 The study also reported a decrease in infections with no adverse side effects.
 The results, when applied to every day living, gave two patients, previously unemployed because of the severity of their symptoms, the ability to return to work.